Jxiang2/workaxle-optaplanner/README.md

 1. No employee works more than 1 shift in N hours (0 by default) ✅
 2. No employee works on weekends (true by default) ✅
-3. Each employee should work no more than X hours and less than Y hours during a Z-day period
+3. Each employee should work no more than X hours during a Y-day period ✅

 ### Models: